tschellenbach/Stream-Framework/README.md

 **Cassandra**

+PROS:

+   - Stores to disk
-PROS: Stores to disk, Automatic sharding
+   - Automatic sharding

+CONS:

+   - Hard to install
-CONS: Hard to install, hard to maintain
+   - Hard to maintain

 Cassandra stores data to both disk and memory.
 Instagram has therefor recently switched from Redis to Cassandra.
 Storing data to disk can potentially be a big cost saving.